bibanon/bibanon/Liliad-Soundtrack.md

 This is a playlist of recommended songs to listen to while reading The Liliad.

-The mp3 collection [can be downloaded from here.](https://drive.google.com/file/d/0B5HBpeA6UUoScHFIQzA2VGs1Smc/edit) YouTube links needed.
-We will probably create a playlist on YouTube.
+The mp3 collection [can be downloaded from here.](https://drive.google.com/file/d/0B5HBpeA6UUoScHFIQzA2VGs1Smc/edit) Youtube playlist [here](http://www.youtube.com/playlist?list=PL8wXGJ1ZX90drBfHaEawC1BdgQPfqwx7-).
 ## PART 1

 Story Song: Aria di Mezzo Carratere